 Slovenia shares its borders with Italy on the West, Austria on the North, Hungary on the Northeast and Croatia on the South and East.
 It also borders the Adriatic Sea to the Southwest.
 Geographically it lies on the borders of the Balkan Peninsula but historically it has always been connected to the Central Europe, being a part of Habsburg’s Empire for centuries.

-On May 1, 2004, Slovenia became a full member of the European Union.
-It has adopted EURO as its currency on January 1, 2007.
-On 21 December 2007, Slovenia also became a member of the Schengen Agreement.
+On May 1, 2004 Slovenia became a full member of the European Union.
+At the moment of writing this article, Slovenia is already a part of MTC-2 (the new exchange rate mechanism of the European Monetary Union) and will adopt EURO as its currency on January 1, 2007.
+Until then it still has its own currency, Slovene Tolar (the parity exchange rate: 1 EUR = 239,640 SIT).
+In 2007 Slovenia will also became a member of the Schengen Agreement.

 Slovenia became a member of the United Nations on May 22, 1992, a participating state to the OSCE on 24 March 1992 and joined the Council of Europe on May 14, 1993.